MuhammadSharjeel8/MuhammadSharjeel8.github.io/README.md

 ### CAN Bus IoT System with ESP32
 *Jul 2025 – Present*
 Developing a distributed IoT architecture using multiple ESP32 microcontrollers and SN65HVD230 CAN transceivers.
 Each ESP32 node gathers sensor data and communicates over the CAN bus using the ESP-IDF TWAI driver.
 A particular node collects data and transmits it to a PC over Wi-Fi for live visualization.
-This project emphasizes understanding CAN protocol timing, arbitration, and bus reliability in embedded systems, and avoids reliance on automotive subsystems by using simulated data nodes.
+This project emphasizes understanding CAN protocol timing and bus reliability in embedded systems, and avoids reliance on automotive subsystems by using simulated data nodes.

 ### Twitterbot
 *Dec 2024*